aeharriman/notes-on-auth0-java-springboot/README.md

 - **Description**:
     - After decoding, the JWT's claims (like issuer and audience) are validated.
 - **Action**:
+- Note.
+JWTS are Base64Url encoded not for encryption, but to be safe from special character issues with urls
     - The issuer is checked to ensure it matches the expected issuer (from Auth0).
 The audience is checked to ensure the token is intended for this application.
 If any of these checks fail, the request is denied.

 ## 3. Processing the Request: